coffeye/xpod/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started
-To get a local copy of the code, run the below command or you can visit the [link](https://github.com/coffeye/xpod.git) and download the zip and extract.
+* To get a local copy of the code, run the below command or use the [link](https://github.com/coffeye/xpod/archive/refs/heads/main.zip) to download the zip and extract.
-* Git clone the this git repository
    ```sh
    git clone https://github.com/coffeye/xpod.git
    ```